ReemShaya/Wireless-Sensor-Networks/README.md

 important protocols that contribute to saving energy and increasing network lifetime and throughput:

 #### 1. Low energy adaptive clustering hierarchy (LEACH) protocol:
+LEACH protocol known for providing data collection is introduced.
+Provides energy efficient routing in wireless sensor network based on all good data and optimized aggregation.
+In this system, the number of arrows per group is to reduce the power to hold the sensors and to optimize the use of resources.
+Energy saving steering can be obtained by nodes which become maximum residual power.
+Hence, the highest power transmission nodes are selected directing the data to the BS.
+Helps provide better packet ratio with better energy use.
+It is a very important and useful protocol as it saves a lot of energy and does not need control information, in addition to that it is fully distributed.
+But he has a few flaws, such as that the division of groups is random and unorganized, and this is negative in many cases, and if the head of the block dies, it becomes useless and we need another head, and this may be considered costly and cause a loss of time.

 <br />